-- 1. All postgraduate research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for Supervisors and Students in Taught and Research Postgraduate Programmes. - 2.
-All postgraduate research students shall be allocated a Principal Supervisor who is directly responsible for the supervision of the research project and a Second Supervisor (or Mentor) to whom the student may also turn for advice and guidance. - 3.
-All postgraduate research students are required to undertake postgraduate study and training as is laid down by the Teaching, Learning and Assessment Committee and by the Head of School in which they undertake their research.
-This training is initially drawn up in a "schedule of research skills needs" at first matriculation and should include training in research methods and appropriate generic and transferable skills. - 4.
-All research students will undergo a review conducted by the Head of School to determine whether progress is satisfactory and to determine the course of subsequent registration.
+- 1. All postgraduate students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for Supervisors and Students in Taught and Research Postgraduate Programmes. - 2.
+All postgraduate students are required to undertake postgraduate study or training as is laid down by the Teaching, Learning and Assessment Committee and by the Head of School in which they undertake their research. - 3.
+All postgraduate students will undergo a review conducted by the Head of School to determine whether progress is satisfactory and to determine the course of subsequent registration.
 This review will normally be conducted after six months (one year in the case of part-time students) and no later than twelve months after the initial date of matriculation as a research student.
-The Head of School will report to the appropriate Faculty Business Committee the result of the review and will recommend registration for the degree of Ph.D., or D.Lang., or

-M.D., or D.Eng., or M.Phil., or M.Litt., or M.Res., or M.Sc., or for the Graduate Diploma, as appropriate.
-Further progress reviews will be made on an annual basis as appropriate.
-Such reviews will examine progress made with the schedule of research training needs.
+The Head of School will report to the appropriate Faculty Business Committee the result of the review and will recommend registration for the degree of Ph.D., or D.Lang., or M.Phil., or M. Litt., or M. Res., or M.Sc., or for the Graduate Diploma, as appropriate - 4.
+A postgraduate student shall have the right of appeal against a decision made at the review under 3, above.
+A committee appointed by the Senatus Academicus shall hear the appeal and report to the Senatus which will then determine the course of registration.